Arts, history and traditions at the heart of Cornouaille

 The birthplace of the river that bears its name, the Odet Valley is an exceptional site in the Black Mountains.

-Kilometers of footpaths and cycle paths await you in the heart of nature, between the forest and the more seaside areas.
-Ideal for unwinding or simply spending some time, it’s also the perfect place to try your hand at kayaking.
+Kilometers of footpaths and cycleways await you in the heart of nature, between the forest and the more seaside areas.
+Ideal for relaxing or just hanging out, it’s also the perfect place to learn to kayak.

 You can also discover :